Stedi-Public-Archive/typesuite/README.md

 # TypeSuite™
 TypeSuite™ is a TypeScript client for the NetSuite [SuiteTalk Web Services API](https://www.netsuite.com/portal/developers/resources/suitetalk-documentation.shtml).

-**Note: TypeSuite is in Beta!
-There are still several features to add and bugs to fix, but we'd love to get your feedback to get it out of Beta ASAP.**
+**Note: TypeSuite is currently in Alpha.
+There are still several features to add and bugs to fix, and there will likely be breaking changes.
+We'd love to get your feedback to get it out of Alpha ASAP.**

 TODO(david@): add a list of what it does, and why it is helpful